 The videos are designed to be enjoyable and engaging and to support not only the children’s physical health, but also their mental health and well-being in these challenging times through learning relaxation and mindfulness techniques.
 Local schools involved in the programme link in with parents to share the videos and ask parents to work through the classes with their children.

-We had such a positive response to our workshops in schools in 2019, with many of the children saying they were the highlight of their school year - and while this year may be different, we look forward to seeing how families work together at home with the recipes and yoga videos and to getting their pictures and videos of them taking part!
+We had such a positive response to our workshops in schools in 2019, with many of the children saying they were the highlight of their school year - and while this year may be different, it's been brilliant to see how families have worked together at home with the recipes and yoga videos and getting their pictures and videos of them taking part!

 Pizza and winders!